-From this the meta-analysis of life history based estimates the working group decided that the evidence available suggested that 0.2 was reasonable.
+From this the meta-analysis of life history-based estimates the working group decided that the evidence available suggested that 0.2 was reasonable.
 As in all previous assessments for this stock, natural mortality will be assumed to be 0.2 for this assessment for all years.
 The lack of observed change in condition, as evidenced by a constant LW equation, does not support a hypothesis for a shift in life history parameters.

-The working group did discuss the possible impacts of seal predation on assumptions of natural mortality.
+The NDDWG did discuss the possible impacts of seal predation on assumptions of natural mortality.
 There is a general presumption that seal populations have been increasing in the region over the past twenty years, though no definitive estimates exists to evaluate the trends or relative scale of a population increase.
 It is possible that increases in the seal population could lead to increased cod predation which could suggest that M should be temporally increasing in the more recent time period.
-While these concerns were noted, here is no empirical basis to evaluate the current size of the seal populations and their trends over the last thirty years, nor are there estimates of the rate of seal consumption of cod and how that rate has varied through time.
+While these concerns were noted, there is no empirical basis to evaluate the current size of the seal populations and trends over the last thirty years, nor are there estimates of cod consumption of cod and how rates may have varied over time.
 Additionally, while seals are known to prey on cod, they are generalist feeders and the importance of cod in the diet of Gulf of Maine grey seals is unknown.
 There is limited information that suggests that cod represent only a minor component of harbor seal diet along the Maine coast (Wood 2001).